Wild camping in the Lake District

 We’ve been saddened to witness so much anti-social behaviour and illegal camping this year.
 Clearing up discarded rubbish and camping equipment takes us away from our vital work to care for the Lake District we all love.
 Help us look after the Lakes by leaving no trace at all.
 This includes all human waste.
 If you need a bin or a toilet, this kind of camping isn’t for you

 We ask you to help us spread the message about respectful enjoyment of the countryside and show others how it is done – this way everyone can continue to enjoy this activity for years to come.

 We all need to play our part in protecting this precious environment.
 Fires can cause a lot of damage and risk starting uncontrollable wild fires.
 The right equipment, and stoking up on good camp food warmed on a lightweight camping stove is the way to keep toasty.

 Stay out of sight for only one night, and tread lightly

 A wild camp pitch should not be noticed by anybody else.
 This means staying away from any residences or other wild campers.
 Use a small and lightweight tent that blends into the landscape – part of the enjoyment really is experiencing unspoilt and vast landscapes.
 Maintain a safe distance from all water courses to prevent any contamination.
 Arrive late in the day (dusk) and move on at dawn.

 An official campsite?

 The other responsible way to go camping in the Lake District is to stay at a recognised campsite.
-We look after 5 such sites in the Lakes, offering amazing locations that are perfect bases for exploring the great outdoors.
+We look after five campsites in the Lakes, offering amazing locations that are perfect bases for exploring the great outdoors.

 We’d go as far as saying the experience at our campsites is on a par with the wildest of campsites, without impacting any on the environment.
 You can find out more about our campsites below.